Contemporary knowledge about God, Evolution, and the meaning of human life.

 Wise people aspire to It, to the Great!

-35. All the Perfect Ones merge into Great Tao.
+35. All the Perfect Ones flow into Great Tao.

 Follow this Path!
 By doing so you will not harm yourself, on the contrary, you will achieve calm, harmony, and the fullness of life.

 I, in the state of non-doing, travel in the Infinity of Tao.
 One cannot convey this with words!
-Tao is the Most Subtle and Blissful!
+Tao is the Subtlest and most Blissful!

 36. Worldly passions make man weak.
 Resoluteness fills man with power!